Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Introduction

 Among the A$_3$Sb group of materials, where A is an alkali metal, several exhibit low-dimensional band structures\cite{Ettema_2000,Kalarasse_2010,Liu_2024a}.
 One such material is the full-Heusler CsK$_2$Sb (sometimes denoted K$_2$CsSb), which is a known photocathode\cite{Sommer_1963,Ghosh_1978}.
-So far, there are four first-principles TE studies beyond the CRTA on this compound\cite{Yue_2022,Yuan_2022,Singh_2022,Sharma_2023}.
-While all studies report ultra-low values of $\kappa_\ell$, their electron transport results are somewhat contradictory.
-Sharma et al.\cite{Sharma_2023} predicting the material to be superior as n-type TE, while Yue et al.\cite{Yue_2022} and Yuan et al.\cite{Yuan_2022} finds stronger p-type performance.
+So far, four DFT-based TE studies beyond the CRTA have been published for this compound\cite{Yue_2022,Yuan_2022,Singh_2022,Sharma_2023}.
+While they all reported ultralow values of $\kappa_\ell$, their electron transport results were somewhat contradictory.
+Sharma et al.\cite{Sharma_2023} predicted the material to be superior as n-type TE, while Yue et al.\cite{Yue_2022} and Yuan et al.\cite{Yuan_2022} found stronger p-type performance.

 In this study, we computed the transport properties of CsK$_2$Sb and performed an in-depth analysis of the electron scattering of the compound.
-In particular, we investigated the effect of compressive strain on the electronic and lattice TE properties, as it allowed us to tune the low dimensionality of the valence band and align the conduction band valleys.
+In particular, to accentuate the extended energy isosurfaces, we investigated the effect of compressive strain on the electronic and lattice TE properties.
+Up to 5\%\ compressive strain was considered, which is not necessarily representative of what can be engineered in a typical device, though quite extreme strains can be achieved with a diamond anvil.
+However, this range provided a rough representation of chemical pressure, i.e., alloying with smaller elements.
+This allowed an investigation of the interplay between the electronic band structure, the electronic scattering, and $\kappa_\ell$.